thexant/TheQuietEnd/LoreFiction/Basic Lore/Colonies.md

 • If a Corridor **shifts or collapses**, a colony can be **cut off indefinitely**, losing all contact with the wider network.

-    ◦ If the Corridor returns, it often does so too late—many such colonies are found **dead or nearly so**.
+    ◦ If the Corridor returns, it often does so too late.
+Many such colonies are found **dead or nearly so**.

-    ◦ **Reclaimed colonies** are sometimes resettled or salvaged, with remnants of the previous population still present—sometimes alive, usually not.
+    ◦ **Reclaimed colonies** are sometimes resettled or salvaged, with remnants of the previous population still present-sometimes alive, usually not.

 **Quarantine and Hazards**